boryau/homework/README.md

                     Change application.properties-> kafka.topic to correct topic for the producer risk- Consumes messages from kafka.
-Runs RiskEngine and saves to DB with the appropriate status Change application.properties-> kafka.url to your kafka url Change application.properties-> kafka.topic to correct topic for the producer common - Saves the commoon object which is serilaized to Kafka by the payment module and desirialized by risk module
+Runs RiskEngine and saves to DB with the appropriate status Change application.properties-> kafka.url to your kafka url Change application.properties-> kafka.topic to correct topic for the consumer common - Saves the commoon object which is serilaized to Kafka by the payment module and desirialized by risk module